g7skim/UoPeople-CS-1102-FirstSubRoutines/README.md

 @since   2017-07-13

-The program is a part of the ‘firstsubroutines’ class.ffffffff
+The program is a part of the ‘firstsubroutines’ class.

 The program prompt the user to enter a string.
 The program then test the string entered by the user to determine whether it is a palindrome.